 We also supported the response to the 2019 Whakaari/White Island eruption and continue to support the COVID-19 coronavirus pandemic.

-Watch Shirley Horrocks’ independent two-part series on science advice in emergencies.
-Part one is about the COVID-19 pandemic response and part two is about the Whakaari/White Island eruption, and part three returns to COVID-19, with a focus on whole genome sequencing.
+Watch Shirley Horrocks’ independent t-part series on science advice in emergencies.
+Part one is about the COVID-19 pandemic response, part two is about the Whakaari/White Island eruption, and part three returns to COVID-19, with a focus on whole genome sequencing.